HumanCellAtlas/data-portal-content/content/analyze/visualization/visualization-packages.md

 These solutions are built by third parties, and fostered by the HCA DCP.

 >Are you developing a package that can consume HCA data?
-Please submit it for inclusion to the registry [here](/contribute/analysis-tools-registry).
+Please [submit it](/contribute/analysis-tools-registry) for inclusion in the registry.